sekaiproject/ponscripter-fork/README.ponscripter.txt

   ;mode800

-In Ponscripter this directive is mandatory, and must additionally be followed by a second directive, which takes the form
+As with ONScripter-En, in Ponscripter this directive can additionally be followed by a second directive, which takes the form

   ;gameid Your name here

-This second directive is used to confirm that the script file is intended for use with Ponscripter.
-It is also used on most platforms to name a folder for the game's saved data:
+This second directive, if present, must be preceded by a resolution directive.
+It is used on most platforms to name a folder for the game's saved data:

-  OS X: ~/Library/Preferences/[gameid] Files
+  OS X: ~/Library/Application Support/[gameid]
   Linux: ~/.[gameid]
   Windows: C:\Documents and Settings\All Users\Application Data\[gameid]
            (or something similar)